-Presentation: 53-year-old immunocompromised, morbidly obese female with recent history of surgery to drain an intra-abdominal abscess.
-Patient presented at the emergency department 8 days post-op with fever, chills and abdominal pain.
-Sepsis was suspected and patient was admitted with orders for blood cultures, T2Bacteria and broad spectrum antibiotics.
+A 53-year-old immunocompromised, morbidly obese female with a recent history of surgery to drain an intra-abdominal abscess.
+The patient presented at the emergency department 8 days post-op with fever, chills, and abdominal pain.
+Sepsis was suspected and the patient was admitted with orders for blood cultures, T2Bacteria, and broad-spectrum antibiotics.

 Patient Selection Criteria

 - WBC: 6,800/mm3